ethereumproject/volunteer/README.md

 https://github.com/ethereumproject/social-fork-analysis - A citizen journalism project doing social network analysis with the goal of creating an easy to use data set for journalists and researchers.

 Contacts: IRC Server oftc.net, channel #etc-dev, @whatisgravity

+**ETC-CX-Wallet**

+https://github.com/realcodywburns/ETC-CX-Wallet - Ethereum classic chrome extension wallet.
+This project is a sub-project of https://github.com/ethereumproject/etherwallet

+Contacts: Slack @dontpanicburns

+**GimmeDapp**

+https://github.com/realcodywburns/gimme-dapp - A social platform for the developer community to showcase their dapps and let the community upvote, downvote, or comment on the ideas.

+Contacts: Slack @dontpanicburns

 **Open Oracle Project**